gcanti/fp-ts/docs/modules/Either.ts.md

 ## tryCatch

-Constructs a new `Either` from a function that might throw
+Constructs a new `Either` from a function that might throw.

 **Signature**